 Ball pythons are popular pet reptiles, and feeding these snakes a proper diet is essential to keep them healthy.
-By understanding this snake's nutritional needs and dietary preferences, it is possible to feed one well without too much difficulty.
+By understanding what a ball python eats, its nutritional needs and dietary preferences, it is possible to feed one well without too much difficulty.

 What Wild Ball Pythons Eat

 The ball python (Python regius), also called the royal python, is native to Africa and is one of the most popular pet snakes because of its relatively small size and easy care requirements.
 In the wild, these snakes regularly eat a variety of rodents such as shrews and mice, and their diet may also include small birds, amphibians, or fish.
 These are carnivorous snakes that require a diet of meat both in the wild and when kept as pets.